zwyuangroup/zwyuangroup.github.io/_drafts/2019-05-22-课题组在-journal-of-environmental-management-发表论文-animal-based-diets-and-environment-perspective-from-phosphorus-flow-quantifications-of-livestock-and-poultry-raising-in-china.md

 ![](/uploads/1-6.png "graphical abstract")

+graphical abstract

 ![](/uploads/2-3.jpg "The animal raising phosphorus flows analysis (APFA) model")

+The animal raising phosphorus flows analysis (APFA) model

 ![](/uploads/3.jpg "Distribution of P inputsfrom feedstuff and additives (a), P output as loss (b),   and P loss rate (c) in 2015")

+Distribution of P inputsfrom feedstuff and additives (a), P output as loss (b),   and P loss rate (c) in 2015

 ![](/uploads/4.jpg "PLR for each livestock andpoultry in the household raising and the intensive raising.
 PLR (Protein) (a),and PLR (Calorie) (b)")

+PLR for each livestock andpoultry in the household raising and the intensive raising.
+PLR (Protein) (a),and PLR (Calorie) (b)

 **第一及通讯作者**：袁增伟 南京大学 教授、博士生导师